robotsorcerer/robotsorcerer.github.io/_posts/2017-04-27-pytorch-ros.md

 It turns out that this is the most error-less prone way to import Pytorch models into a rospy file or indeed a python2 file.
 To do this, I temporarily moved my `anaconda3` folder out of bash's native path, pulled the latest pytorch commit from github and then installed with `python setup.py install`.

 Now when I try out the above commands, everything works well.

+> It turns out that this is the most error-less prone way to import Pytorch models into a rospy file or indeed a python2 file.
+To do this, I temporarily moved my `anaconda3` folder out of bash's native path, pulled the latest pytorch commit from github and then installed with `python setup.py install`.

 So my two cents to the robotics community running neural net models in `pytorch` or `tensorflow` and using such models in `rospy` or equivalent environments is to always go for the source installation whenever and if possible.
 You would save yourself a lot of headache and time-waste.